ChristianSchwarzOTHRegensburg/CloseTheGapFinance/README.md

 - Stock comparison (plot two or more stocks in one graph to see which one is performing better)
 - Implement your own Magic Formula (based on Joel Greenblatt's Magic Formula: get Stock Information and rank them to identify best investment opportunities)
 - Simple Trading Bot
+- Stock Screener with Email Alerts (Get notified when the rocket is about to start)
 - Further projects can be added, the final e-book should contain about 10 projects

 Suggestions for further projects are welcome, these should be realizable in about 100-200 lines of code.
 Each project starts with a basic version that contains the absolute minimum functionality to show the feasibility of the solution.
 In 3 -4 further steps the basic solution is then improved and additional functionality is added.